Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Algebraic safety assertions and invariants

 We will be interested in \emph{safety assertions} of the following type, where $\psi,\phi\subseteq \reals^N$ are user specified algebraic varieties, which we call the \emph{pre} and \emph{postcondition}, respectively.
-Each of them is specified by a set of polynomials.
+Each of them is specified by a set of polynomials, that is, we will have $\phi=\var(P_1)$ and $\psi=\var(P_2)$ for some $P_1,P_1\subseteq \reals[\xx]$.

 The above assertion means that every trajectory starting in the precondition $\psi$ will stay in the postcondition $\phi$; hence necessarily $\psi\subseteq \phi$ for the assertion to hold.
 Using a notation akin to Platzer's Dynamic Logic's \cite{Pla12}, the safety assertion \eqref{eq:safety} will be abbreviated as